 • Preheat your oven to 180°C / 350°F / 160°C fan and prepare your baking tray with a sheet of parchment paper.

-• Add 3/4 of your oats to a blender or food processor and blend into a fine powder.
+• Add 3/4 (150g) of the oats to a blender or food processor and blend into a fine powder.

 • Mash your banana with a fork in a mixing bowl.